JuliaDiff/TaylorSeries.jl/paper/paper.md

 elementary functions of
 polynomials (`Taylor1`- or `TaylorN`-type objects), where
 techniques of automatic differentiation are exploited [@Tucker:ValidatedNumerics, @HaroEtAl:ParameterizMeth].
-Derivation, integration is also implemented.
+Derivation and integration are also implemented.

-The package allows to work with a different `Number` formats as coefficients of the series, including complex numbers, the extended precision `BigFloat`s [@MPFR], `Intervals` [@ValidatedNumerics], `ArbFloats` [@ArbFloats],
+The package allows to work with different `Number` formats as coefficients of the series, including complex numbers, the extended precision `BigFloat`s [@MPFR], `Intervals` [@ValidatedNumerics], `ArbFloats` [@ArbFloats],